-Individual healthcare plans are kept in the Pastoral Care Manager's office which all relevant staff should have access to and be aware of.
+Individual healthcare plans are kept in the Pastoral Care Manager's office and are referenced on the class grab sheets, which all relevant staff should have access to and be aware of.

 Staff with reported/known medical conditions will be supported through HR policy and processes (occupational health assessments, Employee Assistance Programme, wellness action plans, health surveillance etc) and locally by their line manager using risk assessment (where significant) to adapt, environment, equipment, or safe working procedures as relevant to their work role.